nhsengland/it-standards/application-development/common-dev/readme.md

 * MUST use the [license and copyright standards](application-development/common-dev/code-license-and-copyright.md).
 * MUST follow the [NHS](https://service-manual.nhs.uk/) and [UK Government](https://www.gov.uk/service-manual) (Cabinet Office Government Digital Service) Design Manual's.
 * MUST follow the security guidelines set out by the National Cyber Security Centre (NCSC).
 * MUST meet the accessibility requirements contained in the [GDS Service Manual](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction#meeting-government-accessibility-requirements).
 See also the [Accessibility page](application-development/common-dev/accessibility).
 Accessibility is also a legal requirement.
+Accessibility covers the application, its documentation and its code.
+* MUST be well documented.
+High- and low-level architectural designs, specific code documentation, user-guides, interface and timing details, data schema's should all be provided as a minimum.
+Documentation MUST be accessible.
+PDF's SHOULD NOT be used.
 * SHOULD follow the security guidelines set out by NIST.

 ## Good Practice